clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

 ## `keyboard`

-The keyboard widget is a special Button matrix with predefined keymaps and other features to show an on-screen keyboard usable to type text into a [lvgl-widget-textarea](#lvgl-widget-textarea).
+The keyboard widget is a special Button matrix with predefined keymaps and other features to show an on-screen keyboard usable to type text into a [`textarea`](#lvgl-widget-textarea).

 {{< img src="lvgl_keyboard.png" alt="Image" class="center" >}}

-For styling, the `keyboard` widget uses the same settings as [lvgl-widget-buttonmatrix](#lvgl-widget-buttonmatrix).
+For styling, the `keyboard` widget uses the same settings as [`buttonmatrix`](#lvgl-widget-buttonmatrix).

 **Configuration variables:**